vpdb/server/README.md

 In OpenShift's case, there's pre-build script which links the ``gm`` executable to Node.js' binary folder which is part of the app's ``$PATH`` variable.

+If you want to setup a production environment from scratch, see the [Installation Guide](INSTALL.md).

 ## Status

 All this is currently a mock only.
 That means there is no database and all data/media is static.
 Obviously no download